Guinea: Ethnic groups

 The population of Guinea comprises about 24 ethnic groups.
-The Mandinka, also known as Mandingo or Malinké, comprise 29.4% of the population and are mostly found in eastern Guinea, concentrated around the Kankan and Kissidougou prefectures.
-The Fulas or Fulani comprise 33.4% of the population and are mostly found in the Futa Djallon region.
-The Soussou, comprising 21.2% of the population, are predominantly in western areas around the capital Conakry, Forécariah, and Kindia.
+The Mandinka, also known as Mandingo or Malinké, comprise 25.4% of the population and are mostly found in eastern Guinea, concentrated around the Kankan and Kissidougou prefectures.
+The Fulas or Fulani comprise 43.4% of the population and are mostly found in the Futa Djallon region.
+The Soussou, comprising 17.2% of the population, are predominantly in western areas around the capital Conakry, Forécariah, and Kindia.
 Smaller ethnic groups make up the remaining 16% of the population, including Kpelle, Kissi, Zialo, Toma and others.
 In 2017, approximately 10,000 non-Africans lived in Guinea, predominantly Lebanese, French, and other Europeans.

 Languages

 Many languages are spoken in Guinea.
-The official language is French.
-Pular was the native language of 33.9% of the population in 2018, followed by Mandingo with 29.4%.
+According to the most recent constitution of September 2025, the official languages are the local languages with Susu, Fulani, Malinke, Kissi, Kpelle, Toma, Landuma and Uanian as well as French, while after the colonialization it was French only.
+French remains the working language.
+Implementing the local African N'Ko and Adlam scripts is promoted by law since 2026.
+Pular was the native language of 33.9% of the population in 2018, followed by Maninka with 29.4%.
 The third most spoken native language is the Susu, spoken by 21.2% of the population in 2018 as their first language.
 The remainder of the population has other native languages, including Kissi and Kpelle.

 Religion

 The Grand Mosque of Conakry was built under Ahmed Sékou Touré with funding from King Fahd of Saudi Arabia.

 In 2023, the Association of Religion Data Archives (ARDA) reported that the population was 86.8% Muslim, 3.52% Christian and 9.42% animist.
 In the past Muslims and Christians have incorporated indigenous African beliefs into their outlook.

 The majority of Guinean Muslims are adherent to Sunni Islam, of the Maliki school of jurisprudence, influenced by Sufism.
 Christian groups include Roman Catholics, Anglicans, Baptists, Seventh-day Adventists, and Evangelical groups.
-Jehovah's Witnesses are active in the country and recognized by the Government.
+Jehovah's Witnesses are active in the country and recognised by the Government.
 There is a Baháʼí Faith community.
 There are numbers of Hindus, Buddhists, and traditional Chinese religious groups among the expatriate community.

 There were three days of ethno-religious fighting in the city of Nzerekore in July 2013.
 Fighting between ethnic Kpelle who are Christian or animist, and ethnic Konianke who are Muslims and close to the larger Malinke ethnic group, left at least 54 dead.
 The dead included people who were killed with machetes and burned alive.
 The violence ended after the Guinean military imposed a curfew, and President Conde made a televised appeal for calm.
 In 2021, violence was limited to Kendoumaya, Lower Guinea, and mainly concerned a land rights dispute between locals and a monastery.